rswallen/PotionCraft-RefundRotationSalts/README.md

 RefundRotationSalts is a mod made with BepInEx for use with the Potion Craft game.
 It will remove moon salt from the recipe of a potion if you add sun salt *immediately* afterwards (and vice versa).
 Cheatmode (activated by modifying the config) will add both sun and moon salt to your inventory, equal to the amount removed.

+Credit to @aCDRph3rr3t_Is_RunningAmok#6770 on the PotionCraft discord for coming up with the idea.

 ## Installation

 ### BepInEx